newaetech/chipwhisperer/docs/prerequisites.rst

 Windows Manual
 **************

-.. attention:: Installing ChipWhisperer prerequisites on Windows presents
-    additional challenges compared to other installation methods.
-It's assumed that you're comfortable with modifying your path and potentially replacing .dll files.

 Python
 ======

 For any of the other installation methods, you'll need to have Python 3 installed on your computer.
-If you already a recent version of Python installed (3.5.x+), you can skip this step.
+If you already a recent version of Python installed (3.6.x+), you can skip this step.
 Note that Python 2.x will **not** work with this codebase.
 There's also a bit of setup that's needed to get other tools and prepare other drivers.